MaisieDeGraaf/Housing-Project_Final/README.md

 9. Python Pickle <br>

 # References
-Referred to various class activity exercises, got support from Assistant Instructor, and websites.
+Referred to various class activity exercises, got support from the Instructor, Assistant Instructors, and various documentation websites for the relevant technology used.

-# Link to Presentation: